 1. Creating a welcoming atmosphere

 We're the ones providing the customer service.
 As a result, we need to perform at our highest levels in order to satisfy our customers.
 To rephrase, our ability to provide excellent service to customers depends on how well we manage our internal dialogue (i.e., our thoughts and interpretations of events in our lives).
 Words are the building blocks of our thinking, and they are very potent and influential.
 They may break us, boost our spirits, or do both.
-Wars are started because of language; controversies arise because of language; diplomacy is born because of language; love, hatred, and confusion are all sparked by language; and customer service is made or broken by language.
+Language sparks love, hatred, and confusion, and it can make or break customer service.
+Language also starts wars, causes controversies, and fosters diplomacy.

 3. meeting and exceeding expectations of customers